 Repurposing is a craze that is not going away any time soon, and it shouldn’t!
 We all need to think about things in a new way to prevent waste, and it helps that it is a lot of fun to use your creativity to make old things into new.
-I especially love to use old things in the garden… Ok, it sounds dumb, but I feel like Mother Nature appreciates it just a little more when it’s used to enhance the great outdoors.
+I especially love to recycle old things in the garden… Ok, it sounds dumb, but I feel like Mother Nature appreciates it just a little more when it’s used to enhance the great outdoors.
 Corny, yes.
 But hey, it makes me feel good.
 These thrift store DIY garden projects are just the thing for a rainy Saturday (or a sunny Monday!) to help you decorate your outdoor space.
-Our feature photo above, is from ‘Ruff by Margo‘.
-She gathers great ideas for old windows, and her reader Jennifer sent this one in, with a window box attached.
-So charming!

 Pam at ‘House of Hawthornes‘ made this DIY mosaic bowling ball yard art from… well, yes, a bowling ball.
 This is an easy project with some caulk, grout and some craft store gems.
 I would love one that was all aqua blue!
 Easy to follow tutorial with photos.

 Another repurposed bird feeder that requires almost no work?
 An old outdoor lantern with the glass removed… Perfect!
 If you find those cheap brass kinds, use a spray paint with an antique or hammered metal finish on the outside.
 From ‘Real Simple’.

 Our next thrift store DIY is from ‘Ruff by Margo’.
 Unfortunately, this blog post is no longer published so we can’t link it, but no worries, we found a similar one with a tutorial by ‘Organized Clutter‘ so you can check it out and make one for your own garden!